Understanding Long-Term Care

 What Independent Living Does NOT Provide:

-This is crucial for families to understand: independent living does not provide medical care and it does not provide assistance with Activities of Daily Life (ADLs).
+This is crucial for families to understand: independent living does not provide medical care.
 There’s no help with bathing, dressing, toileting, or medication management.
 Residents must be able to self-manage chronic health conditions.
-And while some provide a meal a day, the resident is responsible for cooking the rest of their meals.

 If your loved one needs reminders to take medication or help getting dressed in the morning, independent living isn’t the right fit.